 Program Overview - What to Expect

 CLS is first and foremost a rigorous academic program.
+In the span of one summer, institutes typically cover the amount of material that would be covered in an academic year at a U.S. college or university.
 You will have approximately twenty hours of language class per week, with two to three hours of homework each night.

 - In CLS classes

 - When speaking with local instructors, staff, and officials